What is a Regulated Power Supply?

 The regulated power supply will accept an AC input and give a constant DC output.
 The figure below shows the block diagram of a typical regulated DC power supply.

 The basic building blocks of a regulated DC power supply are as follows:

 (Note that our digital electronics MCQs have many electrical questions related to these topics)

 Operation of Regulated Power Supply

-With IC’s like LM 317 and 723 etc we can adjust the output voltage to a required constant value.
-Figure below shows the LM317 voltage regulator.
-The output voltage can be adjusted with adjusting the values of resistances R1 and R2.
-Usually coupling capacitors of values about 0.01µF to 10µF needs to be connected at the output and input to address input noise and output transients.
-Ideally the output voltage is given by Figure below shows the complete circuit of a regulated +5V DC power supply using
+With IC’s like LM 317 and 723, we can adjust the output voltage to a required constant value.
+The figure below shows the LM317 voltage regulator.
+The output voltage can be adjusted by adjusting the values of resistances R1 and R2.
+Usually, coupling capacitors of values about 0.01µF to 10µF need to be connected at the output and input to address input noise and output transients.
+Ideally, the output voltage is given by